camunda/camunda-docs/docs/product-manuals/cloud-console/manage-clusters/delete-cluster.md

 ---
 id: delete-cluster
 title: Delete your cluster
+description: "Follow these simple instructions to remove your cluster permanently."
 ---

-Follow these simple instructions to remove your cluster permanently.

 :::danger
 This action cannot be undone!